 And, if you ever tried to bring up the legalities of the issue, you would be told that there were dozens of people who had sent in their résumés for your job who would all be more than happy to replace you without any complaints.
 The sad fact of the matter was, this was completely true.
 “You have to pay your dues, after all.”

-Now that unfair, illegal, and demeaning practices are finally being brought to light in the news (for instance, at certain daytime talk shows), the world is finally getting a glimpse at the actual human cost that goes into creating many of the shows they love.
+Now that unfair, illegal, and demeaning practices are finally being brought to light in the news, the world is finally getting a glimpse at the actual human cost that goes into creating many of the shows they love.
 TV production and media jobs are highly coveted and really hard to come by.
 So, when you finally do get your foot in the door, it is paramount that you do whatever you can to stay there.
-Oftentimes, this means putting up with treatment that blurs the line between “paying your dues” and just plain abuse.
+Often, this means putting up with treatment that blurs the line between “paying your dues” and just plain abuse.

 Paying your dues isn’t all bad.
 Working the hardest and least glamorous positions on a project can teach you a lot about all the nuts and bolts that go into making things run smoothly.
-Then, when you do work your way up the ladder, the hope is that you will not only understand the foundation that the project is built on, but you will also respect the employees who work under you, having done that work yourself.
+Then, when you do work your way up the ladder, the hope is that you will better understand the foundation that the project is built on, and respect the employees who work in those roles, having done that work yourself.
 But, paying your dues can also be a blanket statement used by employers in highly competitive industries to justify all sorts of abuse.

 Most employers want to work with the best and brightest members of their respective industries.
-However, many employers are not ready to deal with the reality of what this means.
+However, there are employers who aren't ready to navigate with the reality of what this means.
 The best and brightest workers out there are typically extraordinarily busy outside of their main job.
-Many of us will have several projects in the works in our off time, where we try to make a name for ourselves on our own, to get our names and projects out there.
-And this is all in addition to the need to constantly be networking.
-So, that makes our free time even more important and even more precious.
-Asking an already overworked employee to put in overtime when it isn’t 100% urgent and necessary is a weird power play many of us have faced.
+Many will have several projects in the works in their off time, where they try to make a name for themselves on their own, to get their names and projects out there.
+So, free time becomes even more important and even more precious.

-But the consequences in an employee’s personal life and career can be very dire.
+But the consequences in an employee’s personal life and career can be dire.
 Not only can this lead to missed opportunities for an employee, but the strain and pressure to make everything work at once can lead to great emotional and mental distress.
 Some of us feel like we are lazy if we take even the odd hour to ourselves, leading to an intense lack of self-care, which can be damaging to one’s physical and emotional health, not to mention one’s relationships.
-At the end of the day, we are just plain not enjoying our lives.
+At the end of the day, we end up not enjoying our lives.